Part of:Addressing issues with Windows 11 remote desktops

-What to do when a Windows 11 remote desktop keeps freezing
+What to do when a Windows 11 Remote Desktop keeps freezing

 Some general remote desktop best practices, such as making sure remote desktop users have a strong network connection with low latency and accounting for external peripheral hardware, can resolve some of these issues.
-However, a recent specific Remote Desktop Protocol (RDP) issue has made frozen sessions much more common.
+However, a recent Remote Desktop Protocol (RDP) issue has made frozen sessions much more common.

 How to fix an RDP session that keeps freezing